 - A “Letter of Credit” for the goods, which become “tradeable assets” is issued by the bank of “B” (importer) to “A’s” (exporter) name and with his home bank or finance house.
 This letter of credit guarantees payment to “A.” by “B.” upon proof of receipt of shipment.

 - The Letter of Credit forms the legal document and the goods become the Tradeable Asset: The bank has a lien on the goods should they not be paid for.

 - Although relatively cumbersome, this form of payment is still one of the most used financial mechanisms for International Trade Finance.

 - Trade Finance takes many forms both for domestic and international shipping and covers pre and post-shipment finance, direct payment to suppliers, loans, revolvers, and Letters of Credit.

 - The system is well known in the UK to obtain funds to bridge the gap between shipping and payment.

 - A tailored option for businesses that need to offer LCs or cash deposits to secure orders with suppliers, both locally and internationally

 - Funding can be up to 100% of eligible purchase orders

-- The Non-bank Fund Providers do not always require a Property Security.
-The caveat is that goods must be pre-sold and be a finished (fully manufactured and saleable) product.
+- The Non-bank Fund Providers do not always require Property Security.
+The caveat is that goods must be pre-sold and be finished (fully manufactured and saleable) products.
 Anything which requires further manufacturing or packaging is not eligible for this funding option.